Get insider access

 4. Best Cheap Keyboard For Programming

-If you need a good cheap keyboard for coding, we recommend the ROYAL KLUDGE RK61.
-Despite its affordable price point, this compact model has a hot-swappable PCB, so you can easily replace the stock switches with the ones you prefer.
+This compact model also has a hot-swappable PCB, so you can easily replace the stock switches with the ones you prefer.
 It's an extremely versatile unit that lets you connect with up to three devices simultaneously via Bluetooth.
 There's also a variant with a wireless USB receiver that can be a lifesaver if you use it in a noisier Bluetooth environment, like an open office.

-Unfortunately, the battery life on the RK61 is on the lower side and maxes out at around 10 hours when used wirelessly.
+The RK61's battery life is on the lower side and maxes out at around 10 hours when used wirelessly.
 Fortunately, it also includes a USB-A to USB-C charging cable, and you can use the keyboard normally while it charges.
 A few different variants of this keyboard are available; some, like the unit we tested, only have Bluetooth connectivity and single-color backlighting, while other variants include a USB receiver and RGB backlighting.

 See our review